 License

-Both OceanBase and Turso have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Turso appears to have several advantages over OceanBase, particularly in popularity, growth and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Python, C, Objective-C, C++, Lua.
 However, they differ in their additional technology choices: OceanBase uses Perl while Turso leverages JavaScript, CSS, Typescript, Rust, Java, C#.